 Is luck a set of skills?

 We make decisions and take risks every day.
 When people are good at something, they attribute it to their skills, but when they’re not good at something, they attribute it to luck as if they are separate boxes or separate domains.
 According to Adam Kucharski, a mathematician and author of The Perfect Bet: How Science and Math Are Taking the Luck Out of Gambling, luck and skills are on a spectrum.
 So, although AI can beat players in most games now, there is still the question of the intrinsic nature of luck.
 We know how luck behaviours, what it does but what is it?
 Philosophers ponder on this question and we have some clues from a French philosopher, Gilles Deleuze, who suggested how to “affirm the chance”.
 There are two approaches in this context, for a gambler, the final outcome lies at the end of the causal chain of events, not in the event itself.
 Whereas for the player, the singular event (a throw of dice, for example) is itself fateful, necessary and enough.
 The single throw is not part of a bigger fate or ‘destiny’ but on the contrary, the single throw is the expression of the totality of fate.
 The event itself is positive and not a negative reproduction of its predecessors.
 Deleuze says that coincidence is the opposite of the continuum.

 Get a lucky charm

 Carry a lucky charm such as a lucky coin, a gemstone or even just a pebble – anything that you believe will bring you good luck.
 Whatever it is, slip it into your pocket or place it somewhere you will see it every day and let it remind you to be open, happy, opportunistic, optimistic and lucky.
-Dr Wiseman conducted a scientific experiment with one hundred of people and the results revealed that the charms provided an amazing psychological benefit, giving people an increased sense of security and made them more positive about the future.
+Dr Wiseman conducted a scientific experiment with one hundred people and the results revealed that the charms provided an amazing psychological benefit, giving people an increased sense of security and making them more positive about the future.

 Use lucky affirmations